pglombardo/PasswordPusher/Configuration.md

 The values in these headers represent the front end request.
 When these headers are sent, Password Pusher can then build the correct URLs.

-If you are unable to have these headers passed to the application for any reason, you could instead force an override of the base URL using `PWP__OVERRIDE_BASE_URL` described above.
+If you are unable to have these headers passed to the application for any reason, you could instead force an override of the base URL using the `PWP__OVERRIDE_BASE_URL` environment variable.

 | Environment Variable | Description | Example Value |
 | --------- | ------------------ | --- |